MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 # Neon-Plasma-Tube-Entropy-Source-
 Using the Ghs-2 Soviet noise tube I created a scientific instrument in order to study ionization in neon.
-This instrument doubles as a random number generator, AC voltage fluctuations are decoupled from the anode side of the tube , biased, then fed into ADC pin of an ESP32.
+This instrument doubles as a random number generator, AC voltage fluctuations are decoupled from the anode side of the tube, biased, then fed into ADC pin of an ESP32.
 The mV voltage fluctuations are caused by a combination of shot noise, ionization events, and other factors.
 More on that below.

 # The GSH-2

 The GSH-2 is a 1970s broadband noise tube manufactured in the USSR, these were used predominatnely for military purposes, namely random number generation.
+The glass envelope , is 14 inches long , 5mm diameter at the thinnest point, and 50 mm in diamater at the thickest.
+There are 7 pins, making it a typical octogonal vacuum-tube style base.
+Pin 7 is NC.

 # Instrument Overview
 This project overview will be divided into the cathode and anode sides of the tube respectivily and the engineering involved in each.